schraderL/GAGA/Scripts/04_Gene_re-annotation/Chemosensory_gene_families/README.md

 The annotation of the odorant receptors is conducted using [HAPpy-ABCENTH pipeline](https://github.com/biorover/HAPpy-ABCENTH).
 Specifically, we use ABCENTH (Annotation Based on Conserved Exons Noticed Through Homology), a gene finder designed for multigene families with extremely high sequence divergence but highly conserved exon structure, such as ant ORs.
 It is also designed to avoid gene fusion in tandem arrays, see the [github repository](https://github.com/biorover/HAPpy-ABCENTH) for further details.

 We use the [run_OR_annotation_happy_abcenth_finalpipeline.sh script](run_OR_annotation_happy_abcenth_finalpipeline.sh) to first run ABCENTH to annotate the odorant receptor genes using the HMM profiles built from manually curated OR models in five ant genomes (Harpegnathos saltator , Ooceraea biroi, Camponotus floridanus, Solenopsis invicta and Stigmatomma sp.
 (GAGA-0391)).
 The HMM files can be found in [RefHMMs_HsSrObCfSi_0.45dist.tar.g](RefHMMs_HsSrObCfSi_0.45dist.tar.gz).
 Next, the OR annotations are converted to GFF3 format, and are evaluated using homology-based searches.
 We use insect OR sequences to identify the OR co-receptor (ORCO), rename the OR genes, and finally we classify them as complete sequences, pseudogenes, partial or fragment annotations.
-The sequence datasets can be found in [Chemo_db.zip file](Chemo_db.zip).
+The sequence datasets can be found in [Chemo_db.tar.gz file](Chemo_db.tar.gz).

 The pipeline requires the following programs:
 - HAPpy-ABCENTH